 Archive - News Article

-Polls are open from 7 a.m. to 8 p.m.
+Polls open at 7 a.m.
+Tuesday and close at 8 p.m.

 MT.
 JEWETT â€“ Don Warren Sr. of Mt.
 Jewett still has vivid memories of Japanese Kamikaze attacks on U.S. Navy ships in the Pacific Ocean during World War II.

 He was serving aboard the USS Bingham troop transport ship that was taking soldiers to Okinawa for the invasion in 1945.

 JAMES CITY â€“ Bill Edinger, chief of the Highland Township Volunteer Fire Department, believes itâ€™s time for critics to either attend fire department meetings to obtain information or end their vocal criticism.

 Some students "never" feel safe in school, according to results of a survey revealed Thursday evening at a meeting of the Kane School Board's Community Outreach Committee.

 The Pennsylvania Wilds Planning Team recognized an area business and local resident for their significant contributions in helping grow and develop the region's outdoor recreation economy and nature tourism.